grevian/palworld-ondemand/README.md

 ### Query Logging

+🚧 In this project, starting from Route53 is disabled.
+(Commented out)

 The magic that allows the on-demand idea to work without any "always on" infrastructure comes in here, with Query logging.
 Every time someone looks up a DNS record for your domain, it will hit Route 53 as the authoritative DNS server.
 These queries can be logged and actions performed from them.

 From your hosted zone, click `Configure query logging` on the top right.
 Then, click `Grant Permission` so that it will apply appropriate policies for queries to be logged.
 Finally, in `Log group` select `Create log group` and use the suggested name with your domain name in the string, `/aws/route53/yourdomainname.com` and click `Create`.

 ## Optional SNS Notifications

+🚧 In this project, SNS Email notifications are changed to Slack notifications.

 You can receive a text or email or anything else you want to consume via Amazon SNS, if Twilio isn't your thing.
 This also allows this to be a 100% AWS solution.